Serving Older Holocaust Survivors (SOS)

 San Diego, CA 92123

 All communication is strictly confidential.

-The SOS program received funds from the Harry and Jeanette Weinberg Holocaust Survivor Emergency Assistance Fund, administered by the Conference on Jewish Material Claims Against Germany for the benefit of needy Jewish Nazi Victims.
+Support was provided by the URO Charitable Lead Trust Limited and the Harry and Jeanette Weinberg Holocaust Survivor Emergency Assistance Fund, Administered by the Conference on Jewish Material Claims Against Germany, for the benefit of needy Jewish Nazi Victims.

 Generous financial support for this program has also been provided by

 Social services for Nazi victims have been supported by a grant from the Conference on Jewish Material Claims Against Germany.